 - Empower graduate students in their career search by helping to identify the transferrable skills that they are developing in the course of their academic work.

 - Provide concrete takeaways from the event, giving graduate students specific next steps in their job search and a clearer vision of their career trajectory.

 - Foster cross-disciplinary and cross-program conversations about various job markets and career skills.

 - Connect graduate students with alumni of graduate programs.

-Graduate students with ideas about panel discussions or input about potential speakers should feel free to contact the conference planning committee directly.
+Graduate students and postdocs with ideas about panel discussions or input about potential speakers should feel free to contact the conference planning committee directly.